Anturnia/AchievementSystemIdeas/README.md

 # AdvancementSystemIdeas
-If you got any ideas for Advancements we can add write us here or on our discord!
+If you got any ideas for Advancements you can make a pull request here or write us on our discord!

 Discord: https://dc.anturnia.net